Free days in Minnesota and Michigan state parks

-On June 11, everyone is invited to join naturalists for a day of fun.
+On the second weekend of June, everyone is invited for a day of fishing, hiking and trail riding.

-The second weekend in June is a good time to try something new in Minnesota.
+The second weekend in June is a good time to try something new in Minnesota and Michigan.

-This is the only day the $5 daily vehicle charge is waived.
-But it's free to borrow GPS units and kits for birding, fishing and kids' discovery any time.
+The $7 daily vehicle charge will be waived in state parks, and it's free to borrow GPS units and kits for birding, fishing and kids' discovery any time.

 Where to stay